Published Oct 24, 2025

 When this will happen

-General Availability (Worldwide) rollout begins in February 2026 and is expected to complete in April 2026.
+General Availability (Worldwide iOS) rollout begins in end of February 2026 and is expected to complete in May 2026 (previously April).

 How this affects your organization